 - Much harder to get a second check from your syndicate without a venture lead.
 If things don’t go perfectly and you need more money from your existing investors, it’s much much easier if you have a lead investor who has purchased shares.
 Not easy, but much easier.
 Most institutional investors who buy a material amount of equity shares assume and reserve a certain amount for a second check if the company does OK/good but not yet great.
 But SAFE and note holders almost never do.

-- You don’t get the same quality references for the next round.
+- You don’t get the same amount of help for the next round.
+You probably get some.
+Just not as much.
 This is related to the prior points, but if no VC is the lead, they just won’t work as hard to bring in a Series A investor for you — if at all.
 There just isn’t as much on the line.

-- And most importantly — too much debt/SAFEs can be toxic for future fundraising if you do it wrong.
+- And most importantly — too much debt/SAFEs can be toxic or at least challenging for future fundraising if you do it wrong.
 Let’s dig in here.

 The problem with SAFEs and notes is they are … debt.
 Not just legal debt, but they are borrowing against the next round.
 Against room in the next round.